 Refinished Hardwood Floors - Refinishing wood floors will reduce consumption of new products, reduce waste, and consume less water and energy since the new wood flooring does not have to be transported.
 It is definitely a win-win situation.
 Also, non-toxic soy-based alternative stains and finishes can be used to reduce the chemicals used during the refinishing process.

 Energy Star - is a joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy helping consumers protect the environment and save money through the use of energy efficient products and practices.
-All equipment in the CEUS is energy star.
+All equipment in the Sustainability Center is energy star.

-Paralam Headers - This product is a manufactured structural wood beam, which is constructed from pressure and adhesive bonded wood strands of wood.
-Paralam headers actually have a higher strength rating than solid sawed lumber.
+Parallam Headers - This product is a manufactured structural wood beam, which is constructed from pressure and adhesive bonded wood strands of wood.
+Parallam headers actually have a higher strength rating than solid sawed lumber.
 Use of these headers reduces the demand for new lumber harvesting while strengthening the materials utilized in our house.

 Cork flooring - Made from tree bark, it's a natural and renewable resource.
 Naturally repels pests, is mold resistant.
 Even cork processing is relatively straightforward: The cork sheets or pieces are cured, boiled and pressed.
 Scraps are collected for reuse, so almost nothing is wasted.